-If supply and demand equilibrium were an economic “law,” the 1929 and 2008 financial crises would have never existed.
+If supply and demand equilibrium were an economic “law,” the 1929 and 2008 financial crises would not have occurred.
 Rather than ready-made theories, economics needs the practical background provided by systems thinking.

 This post is part of a reading series on Doughnut Economics by Kate Raworth.
 To quickly access all chapters, please click here.
 Disclaimer: This chapter summary is personal work and an invitation to read the book itself for a detailed view of all the author’s ideas. |